SAMexpert logo

 • Flexible Virtualisation (BYOL): Seeking the flexibility to bring your existing licences to hosting providers?
 SA is a prerequisite.

-• License Mobility through Software Assurance (Listed Providers): SA is also required for transferring licences for use with major Cloud players like AWS or Google.
+• License Mobility through Software Assurance (Listed Providers): SA is also required if you want to transfer licences for use with major cloud players like AWS or Google.

 Recommendations